roidrole/A-Dark-Mode/README.md

 34. QMD
 35. Rats : RotN edition
 36. Requious Frakto
+37. Simple Storage Networks
-37. Single Spot Chest
+38. Single Spot Chest
-38. Thaumcraft
+39. Thaumcraft
-39. Thaumic Additions
+40. Thaumic Additions
-40. Tinker's Complement
+41. Tinker's Complement
-41. Techguns
+42. Techguns
-42. Tech Reborn
+43. Tech Reborn

 If you feel a mod is missing, check if A Dark Mode supports it.
 If not, I welcome PRs